 Enfield was studying for the bar, but seems to have abandoned the legal profession in favour of painting, for in 1876 he had moved to France to become an artist; he also lived in, and painted in, Germany for several years.
 A painter of seascapes and ships, he exhibited nine times at the Royal Academy in London.
 Local records show that he exhibited at Local Artists Exhibition in Nottingham in 1879, 1880, 1883, 1890, 1894, 1902, 1903, 1908 and 1911.

 It would appear,therefore, that he did return home and continued painting his land- and seascapes in watercolour and oil whilst working at the family firm of solicitors in Nottingham.
 The record price for his work at auction is $3,512 USD (approx £2,750) for Naeroy Fjord, sold at Christie's, South Kensington in 2004.
-Another painting of the same Norwegian scene, painted by Henry in 1902, is in the collection at Nottingham Castle Museum and may be seen when the present re-fit is completed.
+Another painting of the same Norwegian scene, painted by Henry in 1902, is in the collection at Nottingham Castle Museum.

 Henry Enfield died at his sister's home in The Park, Nottingham on 19 September 1923, one week after his 74th birthday.
 In addition to his cricketing and artistic abilities, he was also a talented violinist.

 Nottinghamshire First-Class Number: 122